Spontaneous baryogenesis with large misalignment

 Note that the effective degrees of freedom associated with the entropy and the energy densities, $g_{* s}$ and $g_{*}$ respectively, are approximately equal at high temperature; for temperatures above the SM value, we have $g_{* s}\simeq g_{*}=106.75$.
 This value could change slightly if there are new degrees of freedom, but the effect of this change in Eq.~(\ref{baryontoentropy}) is clearly minor.
-Assuming that the expansion of the universe is adiabatic, in particular in the absence of significant entropy production after the reheating, the entropy and baryon number are conserved in the comoving volume; therefore, the estimation in Eq.~(\ref{baryontoentropy}) is valid for the present universe, $(\Delta n_{\mathrm{B}}/s)_0\simeq \Delta n_{\mathrm{B}}/s$.
+Assuming that the expansion of the universe is adiabatic, in particular in the absence of significant entropy production after the reheating, the entropy and baryon number are conserved in the co-moving volume; therefore, the estimation in Eq.~(\ref{baryontoentropy}) is valid for the present universe, $(\Delta n_{\mathrm{B}}/s)_0\simeq \Delta n_{\mathrm{B}}/s$.

-We select from Fig.~\ref{Res2} that $k(\theta_i=0.8\pi=2.5)=1.8$ to be used in Eq.~(\ref{baryontoentropy}).
-The constraints we should take into account are $g \leqslant 1$, $\Lambda < f$, and $\Gamma > H_{\mathrm{osc}}$.
-The first of these conditions is to guarantee a perturbative coupling, the second is from the way the problem was set up, and the last one is to ignore the expansion of the universe.
-In the following, we present a set of sample parameters that yield the required baryon asymmetry $(\Delta n_{\mathrm{B}}/s)_0 \simeq 8.6\times 10^{-11}$.
+We will give a sample parameter set that yields the required baryon asymmetry in the next paragraph.
+For that, we first select $\theta_{in}=\bar{\theta}_i\equiv 0.95\pi\simeq 3.0$ and read from Fig. \ref{AsymExp} the corresponding value for $k(\bar{\theta}_i)$ (for a given $\Gamma$) to use in Eq.~(\ref{baryontoentropy}).
+The constraints we should take into account are $g \ll 1$ and $\Lambda \ll f$.
+The former condition is to guarantee a perturbative coupling, and the latter arises from the way the problem was set up.
+Furthermore, as mentioned above, we have $H_{\mathrm{osc}}< H_{\star}$, where $H_{\star}\lesssim 10^{14}$ GeV~\cite{2020} is the Hubble parameter during inflation.
+For a $\Gamma$ much larger than $H_{\mathrm{osc}}\simeq m=\Lambda^2/f$ (which, in terms of the dimensionless damping parameter defined previously, corresponds to $\Gamma \gg 1$), the effects of the expansion of the universe are not important, and the Minkowski spacetime can be used.
+Otherwise, the expansion of the universe should be taken into account as we do in our analysis.
+In the following, we present a set of sample parameters that yield the required baryon asymmetry $(\Delta n_{\mathrm{B}}/s)_0 \simeq 8.6\times 10^{-11}$~\cite{Planck:2018vyg}.